Pioneer Hi Bred International

-Pioneer Hi-Bred International, Inc. is a U.S.-based producer of seeds for agriculture.
-They are a major producer of genetically modified organisms (GMOs), including genetically modified crops with insect and herbicide resistance.
+Pioneer Hi-Bred International, Inc., a subsidiary of Corteva, is a U.S.-based producer of seeds for agriculture.
+It is a major producer of genetically modified crops with insect and herbicide resistance.

-As of 2019, Pioneer is a wholly owned subsidiary of Corteva Agriscience.

 History

 In 1926, farm journal editor and future U.S. Vice President Henry A. Wallace, along with a group of Des Moines, Iowa businessmen, founded the Hi-Bred Corn Company.
 The group included Henry's brother James W. Wallace, Fred Lehmann, J. J. Newlin, Simon Casady Jr. and George Kurtzweil.
 Wallace had been experimenting with hybridization of corn and became convinced that hybrid seed corn would become important.

+Several generations of the Casady family were shareholders or officers at Pioneer, including Simon Casady Jr.'s son Simon Wheeler Casady III, who was a Pioneer director, secretary, and major shareholder.
+Simon Casady Jr.'s wife Grace Margaret Wheeler Casady was also a major shareholder.
+Simon and Grace's daughters Hortense Oldfather and Rose Casady McCay were also shareholders.
+In 1973, the Casady family owned over one million Pioneer shares, accounting for 10.9% of all shares.